-The Florida Department of Health in the Hillsborough County is responsible for ensuring the public has access to reliable and safe drinking water.
+The Florida Department of Health in Hillsborough County is responsible for ensuring the public has access to reliable and safe drinking water.
 This is achieved through programs that facilitate awareness creation and public education on drinking water.
 Since the department cannot work on its own given the difficulties of reaching out to everyone, there are other stakeholders who also give advice and educate various parties on how to keep their drinking water safe.
 For instance, this article provides educative content about drinking water education program.
 The information is useful to public drinking water system owners, homeowners, and licensed public drinking water suppliers.

 Execution of the Drinking Water Training

 Due to the advancement of technology, sharing of information nowadays is quite easy.
 There is no need to attend training classes on a daily basis unless there are practical lessons to be undertaken.
 The theory part of the learning can be executed electronically through email and text messages.
 For this particular drinking water education program, the training entails various aspects including how to keep drinking water well safe and how to keep the drinking tap water supply safe.